Do your students talk in class? Are you even aware that they have the power of speech?

 Is this how it is in your advanced classes?
 If not, why not?

-I left the class feeling that everything went tremendously well.
+I left the class feeling that everything went well.
 That the students did exactly as I wanted them to do.
-And all the objectives and goals of my lesson plan were met.
+And I met all the objectives and goals of my lesson plan.

 Then I have had classes where it has been the complete opposite.

-I went into the class and not one of the students was willing to speak more than one word.
+I went into the class and not one student was willing to speak more than one word.

 Of course, I left the class and did what any self-respecting English teacher would do.
 I blamed the students.